ShreyasMahajann/hackingBuddyGPT/README.md

 **🆕 New Feature**: hackingBuddyGPT now supports both SSH connections to remote targets and local shell execution for easier testing and development!

+**⚠️ WARNING**: This software will execute commands on live environments.
+When using local shell mode, commands will be executed on your local system, which could potentially lead to data loss, system modification, or security vulnerabilities.
+Always use appropriate precautions and consider using isolated environments or virtual machines for testing.

 We aim to become **THE go-to framework for security researchers** and pen-testers interested in using LLMs or LLM-based autonomous agents for security testing.
 To aid their experiments, we also offer re-usable [linux priv-esc benchmarks](https://github.com/ipa-lab/benchmark-privesc-linux) and publish all our findings as open-access reports.

 If you want to use hackingBuddyGPT and need help selecting the best LLM for your tasks, [we have a paper comparing multiple LLMs](https://arxiv.org/abs/2310.11409).